bitburner-official/bitburner-src/markdown/bitburner.ns.fileexists.md

 RAM cost: 0.1 GB

 Returns a boolean indicating whether the specified file exists on the target server.
-The filename for scripts is case-sensitive, but for other types of files it is not.
+The filename for programs is case insensitive, other file types are case sensitive.
 For example, fileExists(“brutessh.exe”) will work fine, even though the actual program is named 'BruteSSH.exe'.

-If the hostname/ip argument is omitted, then the function will search through the current server (the server running the script that calls this function) for the file.

 \*